netcreateorg/nc-multiplex/ReadMe.md

 ```

 ***IP Address or Google Analytics Code**
-Use the optional `--ip` or `--googlea` parameters if you need
+Use the optional `--ip` parameters if you need
-to start the server with a specific IP address or google
+to start the server with a specific IP address. e.g.:
-analytics code. e.g.:

   `node nc-multiplex.js --ip=192.168.1.40`
-  `node nc-multiplex.js --googlea=xxxxx`

 See "Caveats" below for more information.